 On November 5, 1999, the church building caught fire and what was left had to be demolished.
 Even though there was brick and mortar devastation, the congregation kept moving forward.
 Greater Union Baptist Church opened their doors to us and the pastor and members of 1st Baptist Congregational Church allowed us to worship in their smaller chapel for several Sundays.
 Additionally, St. Malachy Catholic Church offered us the use of their facility for church service and Sunday School classes.
 We started the process of possibly building a new church on the land where our old church had burned including having plans drawn, however God had other plans, and our current building was secured.
 It needed a lot of work but the church stayed together and did what was necessary to make it our new home.
 In June 2008, St. Stephen’s congregation, still strong in number, heads held high, humbled, and in a state of worship walked into our new building at 3042 W. Washington Blvd.

 On Nov.
-3, 2011, the Rev. James C. Bailey was appointed the new pastor of St. Stephen African Methodist Church.?
-Rev. Bailey, currently in his fourth term as our pastor, came in energetic and ready to take us to the next level.?
+3, 2011, the Rev. James C. Bailey was appointed the new pastor of St. Stephen African Methodist Church.
+Rev. Bailey, currently in his fourth term as our pastor, came in energetic and ready to take us to the next level.
 We are a church that loves people and are committed to winning souls for Christ.
-Our ministries outside the wall include Evangelism, Prison Outreach, Vacation Bible School, a Soup Kitchen, annual Christmas Toy Giveaway, and Angel Tree to name a few.
+Our ministries outside the wall include Evangelism, Prison Outreach, Vacation Bible School, a Soup Kitchen, Annual Christmas Toy Giveaway, and Angel Tree to name a few.
 Saint Stephen is a loving, giving, spirit filled serving church.
 As Rev. Bailey says, "we come to serve, not to be served."

-144 years is a very long time for a congregation to stay together but we have a purpose.
+Almost 150 years is a very long time for a congregation to stay together but we have a purpose.
 We are to witness of the goodness of Jesus and to bring souls to Christ, glorify God in all we do, get involved and help meet the needs of the community and our members, to be a shining light everywhere we go.

 We are serving an excellent God in an excellent way.